pachyderm/docs/content/latest/deploy-manage/manage/cluster-access.md

 To create a new context with specific parameters, complete the following steps:

-1. Create a new Pachyderm context with a specific `pachd` IP address and a client certificate:
+1. Create a new MLDM context with a specific `pachd` IP address and a client certificate:

     ```s